Extreme Compressive Sampling for Covariance Estimation: Lower Bounds

 The proofs of these two results are based on a standard information-theoretic approach to establishing minimax lower bounds.
 The idea is to reduce the estimation problem to a hypothesis testing problem among many well-separated parameters and lower bound the probability of error in testing.
 One obtains this lower bound by applying Fano's inequality, which requires upper bounds on the Kullback-Leibler (KL) divergences between the distributions induced by the parameters.
-Our main technical result is a strong data processing inequality (Lemma~\ref{lem:kl_bound}) that shows that compressing the distributions leads to a significant contraction in the KL-divergence.
+Our main technical result is a strong data-processing inequality (Lemma~\ref{lem:kl_bound}) that shows that compressing the distributions leads to a significant contraction in the KL-divergence.
 We prove this result by exploiting rotational invariance of the selected distributions and properties of Beta random variables.
-This contraction leads to much sharper lower bounds.
+This contraction leads to much sharper lower bounds than the uncompressed setting.

-Note that these results do not immediately imply distribution free lower bounds, as the definition of minimax risk includes an expectation over the data.
+However, these results do not immediately imply distribution-free lower bounds, as the definition of minimax risk includes an expectation over the data.
 Since our upper bounds hold in a distribution-free sense, it is also worth asking if we can establish lower bounds in that setting.
 This question can be answered in the affirmative, essentially be reverse-engineering the translation from Theorems~\ref{thm:infinity_upper} and~\ref{thm:spectral_upper_tight} to Corollary~\ref{cor:gaussian_upper}.
-Specifically, in the following result, we generate data from Gaussian distributions but then are asked to estimate the sample covariance.
-We argue that if one cannot estimate the population covariance well, for which we can apply Theorems~\ref{thm:infinity_lower} and~\ref{thm:spectral_lower}, then one cannot hope to estimate the sample covariance either.
-This gives a distribution free lower bound on the compressive covariance estimation problem.
+Specifically, in the following result, we generate data from Gaussian distributions but then ask for an estimate of the sample covariance.
+At a high level, we argue that if one cannot estimate the population covariance well, for which Theorems~\ref{thm:infinity_lower} and~\ref{thm:spectral_lower} apply, then one cannot hope to estimate the sample covariance either.
+This gives a distribution-free lower bound on the compressive covariance estimation problem.